sagol-python-for-neuroscientists/textbook-public/assignment6/HW6.md

 each player's board.

 ### Grading

 No tests are provided, since these will hint towards a "direction" as to how to design this game internally, which is exactly what I want you to think about and practice.
 Hence I will examine closely the following aspects:

 1. Simple, clean user API, with clear documentation of the relevant functions.
 2. Extensibility: It shouldn't require much if I want to add another type of piece to the game.
 3. Ability to `show` and `quit` during the game.
+4. Testing.
-4. Input verification.
+5. Input verification.
-5. Asserting that pieces do not overlap on the board, or go out-of-bounds.
+6. Asserting that pieces do not overlap on the board, or go out-of-bounds.
-6. Use of inheritance (and OO in general) and enumerations (`enum` module) is encouraged.
+7. Usage of objects (when needed), enumerations and other Pythonic advanced features where appropriate.

 Good luck!